 Continue to the Holy City, which recently celebrated 3,000 years of history since its establishment by King David as the capital of his kingdom.

-Head up to Mount of Olives, from which there's a panoramic view of the Old City of Jerusalem, basking in the sunlight.
+Go up the Mount of Olives, from which there's a panoramic view of the Old City of Jerusalem, basking in the sunlight.

 As you descend along Palm Sunday Road, you will visit the Sanctuary of Dominus Flevit, built on the spot where Jesus wept over the foreseen destruction of Jerusalem in 70 CE.